AvivTourgeman/randomCardPick/README.md

 stage 1:
 store card data in data structure
-I did it using 2 lists
+I did it using 2 lists:
 1- storing the suits
 2-for storing the rank of the cards